yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     helm repo update
     ```

 4. Install the ingress controller resource to handle ingress requests as they come in.
-The ingress controller will receive a public IP of its own on the Azure Load Balancer and be able to handle requests for multiple servicers over port 80 and 443.
+The ingress controller will receive a public IP of its own on the Azure Load Balancer and be able to handle requests for multiple services over port 80 and 443.

     ```bash
     helm install stable/nginx-ingress --namespace kube-system --set rbac.create=false --set rbac.createRole=false --set rbac.createClusterRole=false